 Casanova displays a variety of hands in this book, but the examples that I find most striking are those demonstrating the Italic script (cancellaresca formata).
 Casanova also dedicated a lot of plates to the Bastarda, with some very pretty lowercase variations.

 A manual containing letterpressed instructions for the most part.
 A few plate illustrate the spanish version of Italic and Italian scripts, as well as roman capitals and lowercases.

 NEUDORFFER (Anton), Schreibkunst, 1601.

-Anton Neudörffer was the grandson of Neudörffer the Elder who is known as the father of German calligraphy (and the first to have used metal engraving to reproduce writing).
+Anton Neudörffer was the grandson of Johann Neudörffer, who is known as the father of German calligraphy (and the first to have used metal engraving to reproduce writing).
+This book is actually a reissue of Johann’s book Gesprechbüchlein (1549), with some additional plates.
 Only the third part of this copybook was printed from copperplates, it includes a great variety of gothic alphabets.
 Neudörffer’s book had some influence outside of Germany, Austria and Switzerland, mainly in the Dutch Republic and in England.